askngan/AppConnect/appconnect.md

 ## Applications
 {: #apps}

 When you create event-driven flows or flows for APIs, _applications_ are the cloud-based software applications that you're connecting.
-You can see a list of the applications that you can connect with {{site.data.keyword.appconserviceshort}} on the **Applications** page of the catalog.
+You can see a list of the applications that you can connect with {{site.data.keyword.appconnect_notm}} on the **Applications** page of the catalog.
 Click an application to find out more about it, to see what events and actions are supported, and to connect to your own account.
 You can connect multiple accounts to each application and switch between them on the Applications page.
 After you connect to your account, you can also update or remove your account on the Applications page.

 ![Screen capture of one of the applications on the Applications page](images/Magento2.jpg)

 You don't have to connect to your applications on the Applications page; you can also connect in the flow editor as you add the applications to your flow.
 Many applications require just a user name and password, but some need more information.
 You can find out how to find this information in the [How-to guides for apps ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/support/knowledgecenter/en/SS6KM6/com.ibm.appconnect.dev.doc/how-to-guides-for-apps/index.html).

-If you're using {{site.data.keyword.appconserviceshort}} to run BAR files in the cloud, an _application_ is the container that holds message flows, libraries, and other resources that are required by your solution.
+If you're using {{site.data.keyword.appconnect_notm}} to run BAR files in the cloud, an _application_ is the container that holds message flows, libraries, and other resources that are required by your solution.

 ## Actions
 {: #actions}

 You can add several types of action to your flows.
 Common actions include create, retrieve, update, and delete, but some applications have specific actions.
 For example, the Watson Personality Insights application has an action that is called "Analyze personality".
-You can see a list of actions that are supported for applications in {{site.data.keyword.appconserviceshort}} by typing the action type in the search field on the Applications page:
+You can see a list of actions that are supported for applications in {{site.data.keyword.appconnect_notm}} by typing the action type in the search field on the Applications page:

 ![Screen capture that shows supported retrieval actions for applications](images/RetrieveApps2.jpg)